fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 This method ensures accurate tracking of both your expenses and the accounts they're paid from.

+Can I bulk categorize my accounting transactions?
+Currently, we've temporarily disabled the bulk categorization feature.
+We're enhancing our system to ensure more accurate categorization, given the complex rules and conditions in accounting.

+While we work on improvements, you can use this alternative method:

+1. Categorize a single transaction
+1. Set required vendors and clients for that category
+1. The system will suggest similar matches for current and future transactions.
+The more you scroll through your current transactions, the more suggestions you will get
+1. You can then review and accept these suggestions in bulk

+We're prioritizing accuracy and plan to reintroduce bulk categorization gradually, starting with easier matches.
+We appreciate your patience as we work to provide you with a more reliable and efficient categorization process.

 ## Reporting

 ### Can I send statements to my clients showing outstanding invoices and payments?